microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 If you have not defined any intents, the **Intent** trigger sub-menu will show "No intents configured for this dialog" and there is no intent to configure.
 The basic steps to define an **Intent** trigger are as follows:
 - select a recognizer type in your selected dialog
-- define intent(s) in language understanding editor
+- define intent(s) in Language Understanding editor
 - create **Intent** triggers to handle pre-defined intents (one trigger handles one intent)
 - define actions in the trigger